enverUslu/enverUslu/README.md

 # Data Analyst Portfolio

-I'm a data analyst with a passion for Python, SQL and data-driven insights.
-On this profile, you'll find some of my portfolio projects that demonstrate my skills in data analysis and visualization using Python libraries, Jupyter Notebooks, SQL, Excel, Power BI and Web Scraping.
+Welcome to my portfolio!
+As a dedicated data analyst, I thrive on extracting meaningful insights from complex datasets using a variety of tools and techniques.
+Proficient in Python, SQL, and data visualization, I have honed my skills in data analysis through numerous projects showcased here.
+Utilizing Python libraries, Jupyter Notebooks, SQL, Excel, Power BI, and Web Scraping, I have developed a comprehensive repertoire in transforming data into actionable intelligence.
+Feel free to explore the projects featured here that exemplify my expertise in data analysis and visualization.

 ## Portfolio Projects